richb-hanover/wifi-heatmapper/docs/Theory_of_Operation.md

 system's language setting.
 Curiously, different English systems also use slightly different labels (e.g. "AP BSSID" vs "BSSID").
-Consequently, there is no obvious algorithm for retriving values from the `netsh...` output.
+Consequently, there is no obvious algorithm for retrieving values from the `netsh...` output.

 At server startup, the _lib/localization.ts_ code reads a set of